 On social media, they're calling it the "Thrashin' at Ashland."

-Tuesday’s victory catapulted Randolph-Macon College, a sleepy liberal arts college 15 miles north of Richmond, into the political spotlight, now that two of its own are running for Congress.
+Tuesday's victory catapulted Randolph-Macon College, a sleepy liberal arts college 15 miles north of Richmond best known for its longstanding football rivalry with Hampden-Sydney College, into the political spotlight, now that two of its own are running for Congress.

 Brat now faces Democrat Jack Trammell, a Randolph-Macon sociology professor who runs the school's honors program and Disability Support Services.

 Neither of the candidates, who are campus acquaintances, have held elected office.
 Their primary campaigns, according to students familiar with both men, were quiet affairs kept out of the classroom and off campus.

 Matthew Wein, a recent graduate who took classes with both professors, said Brat "separated campaigning from teaching" his economics and ethics courses.

 "I was shocked when he won, because Cantor, he's a big dog in Congress," Wein said.
 "But [Brat] seemed confident the whole time.
 Maybe he felt like he had nothing to lose by running."

 While he'd spend time in class talking about the importance of free markets and the national debt, Brat, 49, would only bring up the race if asked, Wein said.
 (Another student, John Mackey, a senior majoring in music and political science, recalls seeing Brat make campaign phone calls in between classes.)